-It’s important to understand the muscles in the glutes, before you can understand how to work them.
+It’s important to understand the muscles in the glutes before you can understand how to work them.
 The Gluteus Maximus is the largest and most superficial of the gluteal muscles and forms the bulk of the buttock mass.
-The Gluteus Medius is largely covered by the gluteus maximus; and the Gluteus Minimus is the smallest and deepest of the gluteal muscles.
-Many muscles, such as the Iliocostalis Lumborum, Multifius and Quadratus Lumborum, Iliopsa also insert into and around the pelvis and play a role in how glutes “appear”, usually by contributing the positioning of the pelvic tilt etc. To shape the perfect glutes, you have to target your butt from many angles and there are a variety of exercises and activities that you can do to hit and develop each of the gluteal muscles for that desired perfection.
-For example, the Gluteus Maximus is worked through extension of the thigh; the Gluteus Medius is worked through adduction and lateral rotation of the thigh; and the Gluteus Minimus is worked the same as the gluteus medius.
+The Gluteus Medius is largely covered by the gluteus maximus, and the Gluteus Minimus is the smallest and deepest of the gluteal muscles.
+Many muscles, such as the Iliocostalis Lumborum, Multifidus, and Quadratus Lumborum, Iliopsa also insert into and around the pelvis and play a role in how glutes “appear”, usually by contributing the positioning of the pelvic tilt, etc. To shape the perfect glutes, you have to target your butt from many angles and there are a variety of exercises and activities that you can do to hit and develop each of the gluteal muscles for that desired perfection.
+For example, the Gluteus Maximus is worked through the extension of the thigh; the Gluteus Medius is worked through adduction and lateral rotation of the thigh, and the Gluteus Minimus is worked the same as the gluteus medius.

 The following are my personal five commandments for building a set of contest worth glutes.